kjh311/Game_of_Thrones_Concentration_Game/README.md

 - added button to make it snow and remove snow
 ###DONE!!

+- hover psuedo selector over each card that changes with player 1 or player 2
+###DONE!!

+- after all the cards are revealed the background is revealed.
+###DONE!!

+- better responsive design, doesn't look very good on a phone, cards are too small.

 - a dradon card can be played that resuffles all the cards

 - Countdown timer shuffles the remaining cards / or number of wrong picks / or after each wrong move a random pair of cards is moved with the cards moving visually